tamirdresher/Zakira.Imprint/README.md

 # Imprint

-**Distribute AI Skills via NuGet packages** - like Roslyn Analyzers, but for AI assistants.
+**Distribute AI Skills and MCP configurations via NuGet packages**

 ## Overview

-Imprint is a pattern for distributing AI Skills (those `SKILLS.md` files for GitHub Copilot, Claude, Cursor, and other AI assistants) via NuGet packages.
+Imprint is a pattern for distributing AI Skills (those `SKILLS.md` files for GitHub Copilot, Claude, Cursor, and other AI assistants) and MCP Server configuration via NuGet packages.
 When you add an Imprint package to your project:

 1. **On `dotnet build`**: Skills are automatically copied to each AI agent's native directory
 2. **On `dotnet clean`**: Skills are removed (including empty parent directories)
-3. **Multi-agent support**: Targets Copilot, Claude, and Cursor simultaneously — each gets files in its native location
+3. **Multi-agent support**: Targets Copilot, Claude, and Cursor simultaneously — each gets files in its native location (if exists)
 4. **All file types supported**: Not just `.md` — scripts, configs, and any other files in the `skills/` folder are included
 5. **MCP Server Injection**: Packages can inject [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server configurations into each agent's `mcp.json`
 6. **Code + Skills**: Packages can ship both a compiled DLL library **and** AI skills — consumers get runtime APIs and AI guidance from a single NuGet install